Urinary Tract Infection

 Chicago Center for Women's Health

-Urogynecologist located in Oak Lawn, and Bedford Park, IL
+Urogynecologist located in Oak Lawn, IL

 Urinary tract infections are fairly common among women, and without treatment, they can cause serious complications.
 As a top urogynecologist in Chicago, IL, Denise Furlong, MD is skilled in advanced techniques for the diagnosis and treatment of UTIs, relieving symptoms while destroying the germs that cause UTIs.